 The Pennsylvania Center of Dental Excellence uses Birdeye to send out these referral requests.
 The link attached allows patients to post on social or send a pre-filled message via text or Facebook Messenger which includes a link to the business’s page.

 I had a great experience with Pennsylvania Center of Dental Excellence!
 Sharing their information with you here, please check them out by clicking the link below!

-BirdEye’s platform can make customer referral marketing easy.
-The BirdEye platform allows you to send referral marketing requests to your customers via text and email.
+Birdeye’s platform can make customer referral marketing easy.
+The Birdeye platform allows you to send referral marketing requests to your customers via text and email.
 But that’s not all.
-BirdEye’s all-in-one customer experience platform allows businesses to collect and manage reviews, interact with customers, and collect quality feedback via customer surveys.
+Birdeye’s all-in-one experience marketing platform allows businesses to collect and manage reviews, interact with customers, and collect quality feedback via customer surveys.